 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P1 does not provide wifi capability.

-Both the E-P1 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the E-P1 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The E-P1 was replaced by the Olympus E-P2, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P1 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the E-P1 and PEN-F can be found, respectively, in the Olympus E-P1 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is the Olympus E-P1 better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.